richchapler/AzureSolutionsDocumentation/docs/wip/Data_Enrichment_OpenAI_AmbiguousDataHandling.md

 -----

 ## Exercise 1: Stage Resources
-In this exercise, we will import data into an AI Search Index from a SQL AdventureWorks sample data.
+In this exercise, we will import AdventureWorks sample data into AI Search and then use the index in the OpenAI Chat Playground.
-_Note: the instructions below are for creating a minimum viable index {i.e., no bells-and-whistles}_
+<br>_Note: the instructions below are for creating a minimum viable index {i.e., no bells-and-whistles}_

 ### Step 1: Create AI Search Index